Locals Perform Well at Pickleball Tournament

 Pickleball is one of the nation’s fastest-growing sports that’s described as “small tennis, large ping pong.”

-Say, Peters, Cherry, Guth, and the Craddocks all play the game at the Clarion YMCA.
+The Clarion area pickleball players all play the game at the Clarion County YMCA.

 Copyright © 2023 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.